Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 ## 69: 12/17/25: Did A Couple of Math Problems
 Did a couple math problems today to get back into the swing of things.
 Going to get back into LC starting tomarrow.

+## Day 70: 12/17/25: Getting Back Into it With Trees
+I have been playing path of Exile and now getting back into Leetcode.
+I am doing nothign but tree problems today.
+Starting back off at easy and moving up.

+So far did 1